CustosClarus/CustosClarus/README.md

 #### 📫 How to Reach Me

-You can reach me on GitHub or connect with me on [LinkedIn](#) https://www.linkedin.com/in/asad-ali85/.
-Also I'm top rated Upwork Cyber-security Freelancer [Upwork] https://www.upwork.com/freelancers/asadali85
+You can reach me on GitHub or connect with me on [LinkedIn](https://www.linkedin.com/in/asad-ali85/).
+Also I'm top rated Upwork Cyber-security Freelancer [Upwork](https://www.upwork.com/freelancers/asadali85)

 #### 😄 Pronouns